Elias Díaz Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.00 team ERA that ranks 11th across all MLB pitching staffs.
+- The Giants have the 12th-ranked team ERA across all MLB pitching staffs (4.01).

-- Stripling (0-2) gets the starting nod for the Giants in his seventh start of the season.
-He's put together a 6.51 ERA in 37 1/3 innings pitched, with 31 strikeouts.
+- Walker (2-0) gets the starting nod for the Giants in his fifth start of the season.
+He has a 2.57 ERA in 21 2/3 innings pitched, with 23 strikeouts.

-- The righty's most recent appearance came on Sunday against the New York Mets, when he threw two scoreless innings without allowing a hit.
+- The righty last appeared in relief on Sunday, when he threw one inning against the New York Mets, allowing two earned runs while giving up three hits.

-- The 33-year-old has a 6.51 ERA and 7.5 strikeouts per nine innings across 11 games this season, while allowing a batting average of .294 to opposing hitters.
+- In 17 games this season, the 27-year-old has amassed an ERA of 2.57, with 9.9 strikeouts per nine innings.
+Opponents are hitting .286 against him.

 © 2023 Data Skrive.
 All rights reserved.